top of page

 Q: I'm not comfortable by myself.
 Can I model when other models are going to be there?

 A: I would not count on that.
 Although in my Behind The Scenes section here you see several models on set, it is actually rare that I use more than one model at a time.
-Once or twice a year.
-Mostly those are weeklong, or better traveling shoots where it is good to have several models on hand in case one gets sick or worn out.
-When you spend several thousands of dollars on an outing, it is good to have backup.
-And you are not going to get invited on one of those trips as a newbie.
-Outings like that are for proven models.
 Most sets are done with only one model.
 Makes my life a lot less complicated, and there is more room in the tent.
 Also, I really dislike having multiple models at once.
 One director / one model gets the best work done.
-And I see no future shoots where I will have multiple models.
+My last multiple model shoot was in 2018, and I see no future shoots where I will have multiple models.
 I'm getting too old to waste my time shooting with more than one model and ending up with photos that would have been better had I only brought one model along.

 Q: You wear kilts and skirts.
 Do you wear anything under them?

 A: First, why would you ask such a question?
 I find kilts and skirts way more comfortable than pants, and at my age I don't give a shit about what people think of it.
 I'm in this for comfort, not fashion.
 Think about it for a second.
 With our extra body parts already crowded between our legs, why would you want to shove a couple more wads of fabric up there.
 Skirts were worn by men long before some idiot invented pants and thought that was a good idea.
-Besides, women rarely wear them anymore, they took over pants.
-And no, I don't wear anything under them.
+No, I don't wear anything under them.
 I like to ventilate.
-I still wear pant for arborist work and aerial rescue work, where the harnesses do not fit well around a skirt.
-By the way, a long skirt is much warmer in the winter than pants.
-The heat from your legs just floats around under there, where with pants it radiates right through the fabric.
-Except for dangling in a harness from a tree while running a chainsaw, or removing a incapacitated person from a precarious place, I see no benefit to wearing pants, but plenty of disadvantages.
-If I could figure out how to put on a harness with a skirt, I would throw away what pants I have.
-Oh, and weed whacking.
-Nice to have my legs covered when I do that, although I find myself not bothering to change most of the time, much to the dislike of my shin bones.

 Q: Can I come along and carry your gear?